bihealth/mitobender/README.md

 # mitobender

-mitobender is a script to remove ambient mtDNA signal from [mgatk](github.com/caleblareau/mgatk) output based on [cellbender](github.com/broadinstitute/CellBender). it's provided here as standalone tool for easier installation and maintenance (otherwise identical to `mgatk remove-background`).
+mitobender is a script to remove ambient mtDNA signal from [mgatk](github.com/caleblareau/mgatk) output based on [cellbender](github.com/broadinstitute/CellBender). it's provided here as standalone tool for easier installation and maintenance (otherwise identical to the deprecated `mgatk remove-background` functionality).

 # installation